mukul-anand-bhatt/mukul-anand-bhatt/README.md

 **`FORWARD DEPLOYED ENGINEER`** · **`BENGALURU, IN`**

-I build production backend, automations, and integrations,<br/>
-then get on the call to make sure it **actually ships**.

 *I build backend.
 I deploy with customers.
 I automate workflows.
 I optimize systems.*

 <br/>